ChelsiGarg/JavaBeginnerProjects/Morse Code Translator/morse_code_translator_interview_qna_full.md

 **Q:** How do you generate sound in your Morse Code Translator project?
 **A:** I use Java’s javax.sound.sampled API.
 Specifically:
 - I define an AudioFormat (sample rate, bit depth, channels, signed/unsigned, endian).
+  &nbsp;&nbsp;- Real life analogy: the “rules” for how the song will be played
 - I open a SourceDataLine to send generated audio data to the speaker.
 - For each Morse code symbol (dot/dash), I generate a sine wave in a byte array and write it to the audio line.
+  &nbsp;&nbsp;- Writing beeps for the Morse code into the line actually generates the audio to be played

 **Q:** Why did you choose SourceDataLine instead of Clip?
 **A:** Clip is better suited for short pre-recorded sounds.
 In my case, I’m generating tones dynamically which makes SourceDataLine more appropriate because it allows real-time streaming of generated audio samples.